How to use Free Software to learn Japanese, and more.

 How many words do I need to learn from a premade deck

-To maximize the benefits that premade structured decks bring, we recommended that you learn from 1,000 to 2,000 card from a premade deck of your choice.
+To maximize the benefits that premade structured decks bring, we recommended that you learn from 1,000 to 2,000 cards from a premade deck of your choice.
 Once you do it, your comprehension goes from 0% to more than 75%, which is enough to start learning on your own.
 From that point on, you can simply grab a book, watch a movie or do anything else you like doing in your native language and learn new vocabulary as it pops up.

 If you want, continue learning new words from premade decks.
 They can be handy even for intermediate learners.